Jean Kennedy Smith dies at 92; last surviving sibling of JFK

 “Religion, after all, is about bringing people together,” she told The Irish Times.
 “We all have our own way of going to God.”

-Smith, who received Irish citizenship for “distinguished service to the nation” after stepping down as ambassador in 1998, worked tirelessly to strengthen the “enduring links” between the two nations, the U.S. Embassy in Dublin said Thursday.
+Smith, who later received Irish citizenship for “distinguished service to the nation,” worked tirelessly to strengthen the “enduring links” between the two nations, the U.S. Embassy in Dublin said Thursday.

-In a statement, the embassy quoted from one of her final speeches as ambassador: “Though I am leaving soon, I am not really going away because my heart will always be here.”
+In a statement, the embassy quoted from one of her final speeches before stepping down as ambassador in 1998: “Though I am leaving soon, I am not really going away because my heart will always be here.”

-Patrick Kennedy, whose wife Amy is running for Congress as a Democrat in New Jersey, also highlighted his aunt’s role in the Irish peace process as the crux of her “enormous legacy.”

-“She knew it was crucial to bring everybody in in order for there to be lasting peace,” Patrick Kennedy told the AP.
-“She took an enormous risk to her own reputation and stature as an ambassador.”
+Caroline Kennedy, JFK’s last surviving child, said her aunt also played an important role in burnishing her father’s legacy.
+She helped establish the JFK Presidential Library in Boston and served as a longtime trustee for the John F. Kennedy Center for the Performing Arts in Washington, D.C.

+Massachusetts Congressman Joseph P. Kennedy III, who is RFK’s grandson and the lone member of the political dynasty currently in elected office, remembered her as an “incredible aunt” who led a “remarkable life.”

-Samantha Power, who served as U.S. Ambassador to the United Nations under President Obama, recalled Smith as a “generous mentor” to young women who was always brimming with energy, savvy and wit.
+Samantha Power, who served as U.S. Ambassador to the United Nations under President Obama, said Smith was a “generous mentor” to young women and was always brimming with energy, savvy and wit.

 “This is an immense loss,” she tweeted Thursday.

-Massachusetts Congressman Joseph P. Kennedy III, who is RFK’s grandson and the lone member of the political dynasty currently in elected office, said she was an “incredible aunt” who led a “remarkable life.”

-House Ways and Means Committee Chairman Richard Neal, the dean of Massachusetts’s delegation to the House of Representatives, called Smith a “caring mother, a dedicated sibling, an accomplished diplomat and philanthropist.”
+House Ways and Means Committee Chairman Richard Neal, the dean of Massachusetts’s delegation to the House of Representatives, was among many who also praised Smith’s work on behalf of people with disabilities.

-In 1974, Smith founded Very Special Arts, an education program that supports artists with physical or mental disabilities.
-Her 1993 book with George Plimpton, “Chronicles of Courage: Very Special Artists,” features interviews with disabled artists.
-The program followed in the footsteps of her sister Eunice’s creation of the Special Olympics for disabled athletes.
+Smith founded Very Special Arts, an education program that supports artists with physical or mental disabilities, in 1974.
+The effort followed in the footsteps of her sister Eunice, who created the Special Olympics for disabled athletes.

+“Like the brothers and sisters of her extraordinary family, Jean was a strong believer in public service and helping those less fortunate,” Neal said in a statement Thursday.

-Smith and her husband had four children, Stephen Jr., William, Amanda and Kym.
-Her husband died in 1990.
+Smith was married to Stephen Edward Smith, a financial and political advisor to the Kennedys who died in 1990.
+The couple married in 1956 and had four children, Stephen Jr., William, Amanda and Kym.

-Her son, Dr. William Kennedy Smith, made headlines in 1991, when he was charged with rape at the Kennedy estate in Palm Beach, Florida.
+Their son William Kennedy Smith made headlines in 1991 when he was charged with rape at the Kennedy estate in Palm Beach, Florida.
 He was acquitted after a highly publicized trial that included testimony from his uncle, Sen. Edward Kennedy, who had roused his nephew and son to go to some nightclubs that Easter weekend.

-Note: This story has been corrected to remove a reference to Stephen Edward Smith serving as a White House chief of staff.